-If you believe the studies and you are buying from the dealership, you can expect to spend around 3-6 hours from the time you walk into the moment you actually drive away.
+If you believe the studies and you are buying from the dealership, you can expect it to take 3-6 hours to buy a car from the time you walk into the moment you actually drive away.

-If you believe the person ranting in a video online, or leaving a negative review on a car buying website, you might be spending all weekend at the dealership.
+If you believe the person ranting in a video online, or leaving a negative review on a car buying website, it might take you all weekend to buy a car

 But I’m going to ask you to throw “Most” of that out.

 Because when it comes to buying a car, averages are usually more distracting than they are helpful.
-Here are just a few examples of what could extend or shorten your visit by hours or days:
+Here are just a few examples of what could extend or shorten your car buying time by hours or days: